Doctor of Occupational Therapy, OTD

 - Bachelor’s degree from a regionally accredited institution prior to OTD classes beginning.
 Provisional admission may be granted pending completion of the undergraduate degree.
 Students are required to successfully complete and document a minimum of four (4) FTE academic years of preprofessional preparation.

-- Three (3) letters of recommendation: it is preferred that one of your recommendations be from a licensed occupational therapy practitioner.
+- Three (3) letters of recommendation: it is required that one of your recommendations be from a licensed occupational therapy practitioner.

-- Recommended thirty (30) hours of volunteer or work experience with an occupational therapy practitioner.
+- Thirty (30) hours of volunteer or work experience with an occupational therapy practitioner is required (50 recommended).

 - Personal interview.